 You will be placed in an approved site that meets established university criteria.
 You may not, however, intern in the school district from which you graduated nor in the schools in which you completed any of your field experiences.
 The decision to place a teacher intern in a given school setting is a cooperative agreement in which the school principal, the clinical supervisor(s), university supervisor, and the Coordinator must all give their consent.
 Students should not try to make their own teaching intern placement.
 Do not contact schools until confirmation of assignment has been made.
 Once placements have been confirmed, students must adhere to the chosen site.
-In rare instances, such as relocation, a student may request a change in site placement by submitting a written request to the Coordinator will schedule a time and place for the student to justify his/her request before a committee consisting of the Associate Dean, Academic Chair, Director of Professional Education Programs and Coordinator.
+In rare instances, such as relocation, a student may request a change in site placement by submitting a written request to the Coordinator indicating assigned placement site and a rationale why the site is unacceptable.
+The Coordinator will schedule a time and place for the student to justify his/her request before a committee consisting of the Associate Dean, Academic Chair, Director of Professional Education Programs and Coordinator.
 The committee will approve or deny the request and the intern will be notified within five (5) days.